firesareba/Desktop-Humidity-and-Temperature-sensor-and-display/readme.md

 ## **PCB and Mechanical Notes**

-* Layout: The design uses a two-layer PCB with all traces manually routed without a full ground plane.
+* Layout: The design uses a two-layer PCB with all traces manually routed.
-* Resistor: The 4.7k pull-up resistor R1 is placed immediately adjacent to the DHT22 footprint to reduce noise.
-* Mounting: The PCB uses 2.2mm clearance holes for M2 screws.
-The corresponding case holes should be 2.4mm for easy assembly tolerance.
 * DHT22 Placement: The DHT22 sensor is mounted vertically near the board edge and requires the mesh face to be exposed to ambient air for accurate readings.

 ## **Getting Started**